 - a.
-The Company expects to realize the asset, or intends to sell or consume it, in its normal operating cycle; or - b.
-The Company holds the asset primarily for the purpose of trading; or - c.
-The Company expects to realize the asset within twelve months after the reporting period; or - d.
+The Group expects to realize the asset, or intends to sell or consume it, in its normal operating cycle - b.
+The Group holds the asset primarily for the purpose of trading - c.
+The Group expects to realize the asset within twelve months after the reporting period - d.
 The asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.